gosom/simplemigrate/README.md

 `simplemigrate` can be configured with various options:

 - `WithInTransaction`: Runs all migrations within a single transaction.
-- `WithQueryValidation`: Enables SQL query validation in migration files (not yet implemented).
+- `WithQueryValidation`: Enables SQL query validation in migration files.
 - `WithSystemFS`: Uses the system filesystem for migration files.
 - `WithEmbedFS`: Uses a embed file system (if you want to embed your migrations in the binary)
 - `WithMigrationTable`: Change the default (schema_migrations) table name